HST Page Caching (Context-Aware Cache)

 Seamless integrated with personalized pages

-When using Hippo Relevance to support personalized pages, the page cache works as well because the computed profile for the visitor is included in the cache key.
+When using Relevance to support personalized pages, the page cache works as well because the computed profile for the visitor is included in the cache key.

 By default, page caching is not enabled.
 Enabling page caching can be done runtime in the repository.
 Caching is always disabled for the following requests: